kashan16/ExpenseTrackerAPI/ReadMe.md

    ```

 2. **Set up the database**:
-   - By default, the application uses an in-memory H2 database.
-   - You can configure a different database in `application.properties` by adding the necessary connection details.
+   - Configure your Supabase database connection in `application.properties` by adding the necessary connection details.
+Ensure your Supabase credentials are properly set.

 3. **Run the application**:
    - If you are using Maven, you can start the application with: